Mighty Haag Circus: Beginnings

 Ernest Haag was born in Plymouth, Indiana in 1866 to German immigrants Joseph N. Haag (July 8, 1840 - 1904), born in Bavaria (Bayern), and Elizabeth (Schoner) Haag (April 1840 – 1906), also born in Germany (probably also from Bavaria, a major source of immigrants in this period.)

-Haag was said to have run away from home and farm like at age 12 to join a circus.
+Haag was said to have run away from home and farm life at age 12 to join a circus.
 He traveled to Philadelphia and New York City, where he worked shining shoes and selling newspapers.
 He first got a job as a musician, playing alto in the short-lived Robinson Two-Car Show.
 He started a juice business.
 From Philadelphia he traveled south, converting his juice business into a minstrel show, which failed.
 After purchasing a small tent from a longtime side-show man, Squire Bowman, Haag produced a side show at the local fair grounds.

 In 1890, at the age of 24, Haag purchased a flat-bottomed boat to anchor in the Red River near Shreveport, Louisiana.
 He used the flatboat as a performing stage for his show, hiring local performers and calling it "The Big Show".
 Ed Conklin, a local juggler, was one of first performers.
 In 1895 he renamed the show as the Mighty Haag Shows.

 Haag moved the show down the Catawba River to Bayou Teche.
 From there he moved it down the Atchafalaya River, tying up near Morgan City, Louisiana.
 At Morgan City Haag moved his show onto carts and later and wagons, and began touring overland.
 Haag added more carts and wagons to carry the expanded show as he toured Louisiana and Kansas.